Iowa to Oregon Car Shipping (2026 Cost Guide)

 - Vehicle size and type: The dimensions and weight of your vehicle directly affect shipping costs.
 The larger and heavier your vehicle, the more it will cost to ship your car to Oregon.

-- Distance and route: The journey from Iowa to Oregon spans about 1,672 miles.
-More miles mean more fuel and labor, raising the cost.
+- Distance and route: The route from Iowa to Oregon is about 1,672 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 Oregon vehicle regulations you need to know